 - PDF EPUB Mobi

-In this ebook, you’ll take a creative voyage with Scrivener, a unique and popular content-generation tool.
-Scrivener supports wordsmiths of all types, and it’s designed especially for long-form writing projects—scripts, novels, academic works, and more.
+In this book, you’ll take a creative voyage with Scrivener, a unique and popular content-generation tool.
+Scrivener supports wordsmiths of all types, and it’s designed especially for long-form writing projects — scripts, novels, academic works, and more.

-Author Kirk McElhearn walks you through using Scrivener to create and manage a writing project on your Mac.
+Author Kirk McElhearn walks you through using Scrivener to create and manage a writing project.
 You’ll learn how to use Scrivener’s Binder, Outliner, and Corkboard to develop characters and settings, collect and organize research materials, and arrange your scenes.
-Kirk even explains how to keep yourself on track by switching to Full Screen (Compose) mode and by setting daily progress targets, all on the way to helping you produce a polished, submission-ready manuscript.
+Kirk even explains how to keep yourself on track by switching to Compose Mode and by setting daily progress targets, all on the way to helping you produce a polished, submission-ready manuscript.

 - More Info